-Priority-based budgeting is a generic term for budgeting methods known by various labels such as "budgeting for results" or "budgeting for outcomes," where the government first determines how much revenue it has available, then identifies the its most important service priorities and allocates out to services based on how closely those services align with the priorities.
+Priority-based budgeting is a generic term for budgeting methods known by various labels such as "budgeting for results" or "budgeting for outcomes."
+This is when the government first determines how much revenue it has available, then identifies its most important service priorities and allocates out to services based on how closely those services align with the priorities.
 Priority budgeting typically includes six broad steps:

-- 1. Identify available resources.
-This determines how much revenue is available this year to help the government achieve its priorities.
-Putting a focus on available revenues is intended to take the focus away from how money was spent last year. - 2.
-Identify priorities for state government.
-The state government identifies a limited number of priorities for the state government to achieve.
-The State of Washington is the leading example of a state-level implementation of priority budgeting Some of the priorities Washington has articulated in the past include: improve health and support of Washingtonians, provide for public safety, and protect natural resources and cultural/recreational opportunities.
+Identify Available Resources: This determines how much revenue is available this year to help the government achieve its priorities.
+Putting a focus on available revenues is intended to take the focus away from how money was spent last year.

+Identify Priorities for State Government: The state government identifies a limited number of priorities for the state government to achieve.
+The State of Washington is the leading example of a state-level implementation of priority budgeting.
+Some of the priorities Washington has articulated in the past include: improve health and support of Washingtonians, provide for public safety, and protect natural resources and cultural/recreational opportunities.
 It is important to define how progress towards these priorities will be measured.
-For example, Washington's public safety priority includes measures such as: incidence of property and violent crimes per 1,000 people and highway fatalities per 100 million vehicle miles traveled. - 3.
-Evaluate programs and projects.
-Programs and services are then compared against these priorities to determine which ones would best help the state achieve its goals.
-For example, Washington would be looking for programs that would help reduce crime or highway fatalities. - 4.
-Compare Scores Between Programs.
-Programs and services are compared against each other with an eye towards determining which programs will be most effective. - 5.
-Allocate resources.
-Based on the relative effectiveness of the programs for achieving the goals, resources are allocated to the programs.
+Washington's public safety priority includes measures such as: incidence of property and violent crimes per 1,000 people and highway fatalities per 100 million vehicle miles traveled.

+Evaluate Programs and Projects: Programs and services are then compared against these priorities to determine which ones would best help the state achieve its goals.
+For example, Washington would be looking for programs that would help reduce crime or highway fatalities.

+Compare Scores between Programs: Programs and services are compared against each other with an eye towards determining which programs will be most effective.

+Allocate Resources: Based on the relative effectiveness of the programs for achieving the goals, resources are allocated to the programs.

-6. Create Accountability for Results.
-Since resources are allocated based on a program's promise to achieve a certain result, it is important to have follow-up after the budget process to ensure the promised results were achieved.
+Create Accountability for Results: Since resources are allocated based on a program's promise to achieve a certain result, it is important to have follow-up after the budget process to ensure the promised results were achieved.

-Our research found that four states have used priority budgeting in the past or currently are as part of their budget process-Washington, Illinois, Nevada and Iowa.
-The State of Washington was one of the first states to implement priority based budgeting, using as their primary budget process a number of years ago.
+Our research found that four states have used priority budgeting in the past or presently as part of their budget process-Washington, Illinois, Nevada and Iowa.
+The State of Washington was one of the first states to implement priority-based budgeting, using it as their primary budget process a number of years ago.
 Today, Washington uses it in a scaled-back form, where it is a secondary consideration in the budget process.
-Washington reports that, as of 2014, the incremental method is its primary budgeting technique and the State of Washington's website states that its "priorities of government" assessment (today's derivation of budgeting for outcomes) is "considered in the development of the Governor's budget recommendation.
+Washington reports that, as of 2014, the incremental method is its primary budgeting technique and the State of Washington's website states that its "priorities of government" assessment (today's derivation of budgeting for outcomes) is "considered in the development of the Governor's budget recommendation."

 Illinois has been working on developing their priority budgeting system for the last five years.
-According to the Illinois' official site for this initiative, it appears that Illinois has made progress in building the infrastructure for priority budgeting (e.g., defines priorities and measures for the state, identify the programs within agencies).
-However, it does not appear that Illinois has fully connected this infrastructure with actual resource allocation decision-making yet
+According to the Illinois' official site for this initiative, it appears that Illinois has made progress in building the infrastructure for priority budgeting (e.g., defines priorities and measures for the state, identifies the programs within agencies).
+However, it does not appear that Illinois has fully connected this infrastructure with actual resource allocation decision-making yet.